ruitaiS/capstone-1/README.md

 ## Introduction:

 The goal of this project is to implement a machine learning based prediction system for ratings the MovieLens dataset.
 The full dataset consists of 10000054 ratings of 10681 movies by 71567 unique users, along with associated metadata.
 Template code provided by the EdX team splits the data into a main dataset $\mathcal{D}$ and a final holdout test set $\mathcal{F}$ to be used exclusively for a final error calculation at the end of the project.
+(TODO: How many row entries there are, what columns each entry has, how many entries in the main vs. final datasets, what you were trying to predict)

 The approach here is a modified version of the one outlined by Robert M. Bell, Yehuda Koren, and Chris, Volinsky in their 2009 paper "The BellKor Solution to the Netflix Grand Prize."